darxh/Wanderlust/README.md

 npm start
 ```

-The application will be available at `http://localhost:8080`
+The application will be available at: `http://localhost:8080`

 ## Project Structure